patilKartix23/Carbon-Tracker--An-Awareness-App/README.md

-# 🌍 Climate Tracker Application v2.0
+# 🌍 CarbonSense Application v2.0
+### An ML-Powered Weather and Carbon Footprint Tracker

-A comprehensive climate monitoring and carbon footprint tracking application that provides real-time climate data, AI-powered insights, and social features for environmental awareness and action.
+A comprehensive climate monitoring and carbon footprint tracking application that provides real-time climate data, ML-powered insights, and social features for environmental awareness and action.

 ## 🌟 Features